doonze/EmbyUpdate/README.md

 Defalut is yes.
 Unless you have a reason you don't want to keep the script updated, just hit enter.
 This will only update to Stable releases, beta releases will be ignored.
 I have no desire to change this behavior as I don't plan on keeping an up to date beta version.
 Only time I'll release beta's is if I'm doing major changes that need testing.

+## It takes two runs for script updates to take effect.
+It does update the script (this program) during the first run, but as the script is already running during the update the changes are not implimented.
+The next time the script is called it will be running on the updated code.
+I have an idea on how to correct this behavior, but the need hasn't justified the complete code overhaul yet.

 ```
 Keep EmbyUpdate (this script) up to date with latest version?
 [Y/n]
 ```